 indoor play area and cafe…

-Also included in here was a large indoor play area and the cafe.
-Once they saw the giant wooden play area, the boys were desperate to get in for a play so Mum and I had some lunch while they did that.
-The food looked pretty good, there were jacket potatoes and toasties with various delicious fillings to choose from, kids snack boxes, sausage rolls and bacon sandwiches.
+Also included in the barn was a large indoor play area and the cafe.
+Once they saw the giant wooden play area.
+While the boys played there Mum and I had some lunch.
+The food looked pretty good.
+There were jacket potatoes and toasties with various delicious fillings to choose from, kids snack boxes, sausage rolls and bacon sandwiches.
 By the time we got to eat they had run out of jacket potatoes which was disappointing but the toastie I had with bacon, brie and cranberry was delicious.

 The boys could have played for hours in “The Treetops” play area.
 It is a massive wooden structure, set under coloured lights and featuring climbing walls, rope bridges, huge slides, tunnels and a separate area for toddlers.
 There is also seating in there so you can keep an eye on them while enjoying lunch or a cup of coffee.

 It was the school holidays when we visited Mini Meadows Farm so I expected it to be busy.
 We didn’t arrive until around midday but I was pleasantly surprised by the number of people.
 There was no crowding around the animals and I could easily manoeuvre the pram around with plenty of space.
 The play areas were a little busier and the cafe looked full when we arrived but by the time we sat down, there was plenty of space.